sap-tutorials/Tutorials/tutorials/s4sdk-odata-service-cloud-foundry/s4sdk-odata-service-cloud-foundry.md

 ## Details
 ### You will learn
-In this tutorial, you will enhance the `HelloWorld` project stub to call an existing `OData` service, deploy the project on `SAP Cloud Platform` based on `Cloud Foundry`, and write an integration test.
+In this tutorial, you will enhance the `HelloWorld` project stub to call an existing `OData` service, deploy the project on `SAP Business Technology Platform` (BTP) based on `Cloud Foundry`, and write an integration test.

 If you want to follow this tutorial, it is highly recommended to check out the previous tutorials in the series.
 You will not need any additional software besides the setup explained in the first part of the series as the server will run on your local machine.

 Please note that depending on the platform you are using (`Neo` or `Cloud Foundry`), the configuration to the respective `S/4HANA` system might be different.
 In this tutorial, you will find the methods using which you can access your system on `Cloud Foundry`.
-For `SAP Cloud Platform Cloud Foundry`, the following `S/4HANA` connection capabilities exist.
+For `SAP Business Technology Platform Cloud Foundry`, the following `S/4HANA` connection capabilities exist.

-|  | `SAP Cloud Platform, Cloud Foundry`
+|  | `SAP Business Technology Platform, Cloud Foundry`
 :-------------- | :-------------
 S/4HANA on-premise |	Information will be provided in the [extended tutorial series](https://blogs.sap.com/2017/05/10/first-steps-with-sap-s4hana-cloud-sdk/)
 S/4HANA Cloud | Direct Connection with `BASIC Auth` (Technical User, see below)